-The global carbon dioxide (CO2) market was valued at USD 6.50 billion in 2017 and is forecasted to grow at a CAGR of 3.9 % from 2018 to 2026.
-Increasing enhanced oil recovery operations by upstream players, in order to maintain their production levels, are expected to boost the market demand.
-Increasing use of the gas in application industries such as refrigeration, food & beverages, chemical wholesaling, and pharmaceuticals is projected to propel the market growth.
+The global carbon dioxide market was valued at USD 6.72 billion in 2020 and is expected to grow at a CAGR of 4.4% during the forecast period.
+Increasing enhanced oil recovery operations by upstream players to maintain their production levels, are expected to boost the market demand.
+Increasing use of gas in application industries such as refrigeration, food & beverages, chemical wholesaling, and pharmaceuticals is projected to propel the market growth.

 Growing demand for carbonated drinks and soda water is a major factor contributing to the market growth over the next few years.
-The high cost of carbon dioxide (CO2) capture, liquefaction, and transportation is anticipated to act as the key restraining factor for the market growth.
-Concerns regarding oversupply of carbon dioxide from numerous potential sources and the subsequent reduction in its price are likely to hamper the carbon dioxide market growth.
+The high cost of carbon dioxide (CO2) capture, liquefaction, and transportation is anticipated to act as the key restraining factor for market growth.
+Concerns regarding the oversupply of carbon dioxide (CO2) from numerous potential sources and the subsequent reduction in its price are likely to hamper the carbon dioxide (CO2) industry growth.

 Major end-use industries of the gas include food & beverages, oil & gas, medical, rubber, and firefighting.
 The companies involved in forward integration are Universal Industrial Gases, Inc., Air Products & Chemicals, Inc., Airgas, Inc., and Praxair, Inc. These companies are involved in the production of sources from which CO2 is produced along with its separation & recovery.

-Carbon dioxide is a high-profile greenhouse gas and valuable market commodity.
+Carbon dioxide (CO2) is a high-profile greenhouse gas and valuable market commodity.
 Its demand as an industrial gas is increasing at a significant rate.
 Commonly, carbon dioxide (CO2) is produced from burning fossil fuels.
-Excess amount in the atmosphere can result in a significant increase in the temperature.
-This can result in global warming, suffocation of living organisms, and various other health related problems.
+An excess amount in the atmosphere can result in a significant increase in the temperature.
+This can result in global warming, suffocation of living organisms, and various other health-related problems.
 It can also be toxic and harmful to humans.

-Some of the key market participants are Universal Industrial Gases, Inc., Linde AG, Air Products & Chemicals, Inc., Inox Air Products Ltd., Airgas, Inc., Taiyo Nippon Sanso Corp., Praxair, Inc., Matheson Tri-Gas, Inc., The BOC Group, AGA AB, Air Liquide, and (Gas) National Industrial Gases Company.
+Some of the key market participants in the carbon dioxide market include Universal Industrial Gases, Inc., Linde AG, Air Products & Chemicals, Inc., Inox Air Products Ltd., Airgas, Inc., Taiyo Nippon Sanso Corp., Praxair, Inc., Matheson Tri-Gas, Inc., The BOC Group, AGA AB, Air Liquide, and (Gas) National Industrial Gases Company.